Abhi-576/PRODIGY_WD_03/README.md

 This Tic tac toe application provides a simple and user friendly interface to play with friends or with Artificial Intelligence.

 # Features
-1. *Game Modes* Choose between playing with a friend or with an AI.
+1. *Game Modes:* Choose between playing with a friend or with an AI.
 2. *Responsive Design:* Adaptable layout for different screen sizes.
 3. *Interactive Gameplay:* Clickable game boxes that update with each player's move and highlight the winning combination.
 4. *Restart Functionality:* Restart the game at any time with Restart button.